RocketChat/helm-charts/rocketchat/README.md

 Rocket.Chat uses a MongoDB instance to presist its data.
 By default, the [MongoDB](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) chart is deployed and a single MongoDB instance is created as the primary in a replicaset.
-Please refer to this chart for additional MongoDB configuration options.
+Please refer to this (MongoDB) chart for additional MongoDB configuration options.
-If you are using chart defaults, make sure to set at least the `mongodb.auth.rootPassword`, `mongodb.auth.username` and `mongodb.auth.password` values.
+If you are using chart defaults, make sure to set at least the `mongodb.auth.rootPassword` and `mongodb.auth.passwords` values.
 > **WARNING**: The root credentials are used to connect to the MongoDB OpLog

 #### Using an External Database